Coin Cafe & Bar, established in 2014, is for sale.

 View our khmer curry video above for a demonstration of how it's done.
 Good luck and happy cooking!

-If you want to buy bitcoin in Cambodia, come to Coin Cafe!
+If you want to buy Bitcoin in Cambodia, come to Coin Cafe & Bar!

-You can exchange bitcoin at Coin Cafe in Phnom Penh's Tuol Sleng neighborhood.
-We are bitcoin traders and our localbitcoins.com trades are posted to the right.
-Place an order on localbitcoins to buy or sell bitcoin and we will complete the trade.
-If you prefer, you can come to Coin Cafe in person to exchange cryptocurrencies - or just come in for a chat!
+You can exchange Bitcoin at Coin Cafe & Bar in Phnom Penh's Tuol Sleng neighborhood.
+We are cryptocurrency traders and our localbitcoins.com trades are posted to the right.
+Place an order on localbitcoins to buy or sell Bitcoin and we will complete the trade.
+If you prefer, you can come to Coin Cafe & Bar in person to exchange digital currencies - or just come in for a chat!

-Incidentally, Coin Cafe is the first restaurant to accept bitcoin in Cambodia.
-After you buy bitcoin at the cafe you can use it to pay for your delicious meal.
+Incidentally, Coin Cafe & Bar is the first restaurant to accept Bitcoin in Cambodia.
+After you buy your crypto at the cafe you can use it to pay for your delicious meal.

 See the map to find the location.
 We are near the corner of street 95 and street 350, in an alley.
 Make sure to bring our phone number in case you can't find us, 092.664.557.

-Since 2014, Coin Cafe has been serving the best Khmer and Western food in Tuol Sleng district (BKK3).
+Since 2014, Coin Cafe & Bar has been serving the best Khmer and Western food in Tuol Sleng district (BKK3).

 When you call us, ask if the pepper from Kiri Farms is in season and request one of the long pepper dishes.

-See the menu to the left and call to place a delivery order.
-You can also choose one of the popular delivery services who have partnered with us by clicking their respective links here -
+See the menu above and call to place a delivery order.
+You can also choose one of the popular delivery services who have partnered with us by clicking their respective links here:

 Your Phnom Penh

-Check out the picture gallery at the bottom of this post and we hope to see you soon!
+Check out the picture gallery.
+We hope to see you soon!

 The Best Khmer and Western Food in BKK3